blurredbits/flickr_search/README.md

 Allows you to use add public images from Flickr into your application using your own Flickr Developer API credentials.

-Extracted from a little Ruby 2.1.0p0 / Rails 4.0.2 app.
+Extracted from a little example Ruby 2.1.0p0 / Rails 4.0.2 app that accompanies my talk about Mining for Gems in your Rails App.

 ## Installation